snowplow/documentation/docs/getting-started-on-snowplow-open-source/setup-snowplow-on-gcp/setup-the-snowplow-collector/running-the-collector-as-an-autoscaling-group-of-instances-behind-an-load-balancer/index.md

 ---
-title: 'Run the collector as an autoscaling group of instances behind an Load Balancer'
+title: "Run the collector as an autoscaling group of instances behind an Load Balancer"
-date: '2020-02-27'
+date: "2020-02-27"
 sidebar_position: 30
 ---